 These two pictures are shown side by side in the Andrei Pozdeev museum.
 The museum caption reads: “(Left) The artist Eugen Stepanovich Kobytev the day he went to the front in 1941.
 (Right) In 1945 when he returned”.
-This the human face after four years of war.
+This is the human face after four years of war.
 The first picture looks at you, the second one looks through you.

 In 1941 he was a young man ready to start his creative life as an artist when Germany attacked the Soviet Union and he had to join the Army.
 Four years later, the difference in his face is striking.
-A thin and tired face, deep wrinkles, a troubled stare, this man was completely changed after witnessing 4 years of a no-rule war in the Eastern Front.
+A thin and tired face, deep wrinkles, a troubled stare, this man was completely changed after witnessing 4 years of a no-rule war on the Eastern Front.

 Evgeny Stepanovich Kobytev was born on December 25, 1910, in the village of Altai.
 After graduating from pedagogical school, he worked as a teacher in the rural areas of Krasnoyarsk.

 His passion was painting especially portraits and panoramas from daily life.
-The dream for a higher artistic education came true in 1936 when he started studying at the Kyiv State Art Institute in Ukraine.
+The dream of a higher artistic education came true in 1936 when he started studying at the Kyiv State Art Institute in Ukraine.

 In 1941 he graduated with honors from the art institute and was ready for a new artistic life.
 However, all his dreams were cut short on June 22, 1941, when Nazi Germany attacked the Soviet Union.